Automated Museum Marketing Emails

 This email can also include your museum’s social handles and any relevant hashtag campaigns so your guest can tag you in the social content they share about their visit.

 Automated email marketing is an easy way to keep you top of mind in between visits.
-Include these four emails into your strategy to encourage guests to come back, share their experiences, and support the mission of your museum.
+Including these four types of emails into your strategy will encourage guests to come back, share their experiences, and support the mission of your museum.